 Training Inside News

 If you’ve been to his training, then you know we were talking to the right person.
 We sent Jim McNeff to see Yates’ Training in 2022, and the experience was elite.
-Yates is a 30-year veteran and spent 26 years in leadership roles, with the last decade as a Major.
+Yates is a 30-year veteran and has spent 26 years in leadership roles, with the last decade as a Major.
 It’s not the typical resume of a high-level trainer, but Yates is not typical.
-He was previously awarded the ILEETA Trainer of the Year; he holds a doctorate and has been training cops across the globe for 25 years.
+He was previously awarded the ILEETA Trainer of the Year; he holds a doctorate and has been training cops worldwide for 25 years.

 Las Vegas Metropolitan Lt.
 Randy Sutton called Yates “one of the most progressive leaders the profession has seen in a generation,” and we tend to agree.